.africa FAQs

 This ensures accurate, auditable, and transparent financial management between the registry and accredited registrars.

-Each registrar lwill be associated with a dedicated account to facilitate this type of billing process.
+Each registrar will be associated with a dedicated account to facilitate this type of billing process.

 The Registry does not charge any accreditation fee.